abbreviatedman/spellbound/data/quotes.md

 146
 00:07:28,520 --> 00:07:30,825
-And my dear, I assure you...
+And my dear, I assure you…

 147
 00:07:31,913 --> 00:07:34,394